Synicalx/synicalx.github.io/_posts/2023-12-06-welcome-to-whatever-this-is.markdown

 4. That's about it, you can make a fully fledged Blog with *just* that and that's more or less how I plan on operating.

 So there you have it, that's how simple Jekyll is.
 Once you have it running, just write some *.md* posts and you're done!
+If you want to see what's going on behind the scenes with this blog, and lets be honest - there isn't much, feel free to have a look at [the repo][https://github.com/Synicalx/synicalx.github.io] that's running it all.